Pistonight/botw-studio/docs/network/protocol.md

 M = Rest of the message
 ```

+## Unexpected/Unknown Packets
+Some packets are expected to be received by both the Switch and the Client, while others are only expected by one side.

+- If the Switch receives an unexpect packet, or a packet with an unknown opcode, it will simply ignore it for better network performance.
+- If the Client receives one, it will log an error message.

+For the packets below, if the behavior is not listed for a side, it's not expected to be received by that side.

 ## Opcodes
 The Opcode of a Packet defines what the request is.

 {: .note }
 If a Packet will be ignored when received on the Switch, the Server will not send it

+---

 ### `0xXX00` Message Request
 Sending raw messages.